mochaMM/guideline/source_en/ArchitectureInDetail/GeneralFuncDetail/StringProcessing.rst

    \newpage

 .. note::

+	In the above setting example, since it is assumed that the dependent library version is managed by the parent project terasoluna-gfw-parent , specifying the version in pom.xml is not necessary.

     \ ``JIS_X_0208_SpecialChars``\ codepoint set class is a special character set corresponding to JIS chinese characters (JIS X 0208)-section 01-02.
     Double byte dash (-) of JIS chinese characters is EM DASH and the corresponding UCS(ISO/IEC 10646-1, JIS X 0221, Unicode) codepoints usually correspond to \ ``U+2014``\ .